hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

 - Whatsapp is the main communication.
 But we do not talk about any sensitive information.
 We will note teammates, whether we made changes somewhere or what we did.
 Our documents will store in google drive.

 ### Client
-- We communicate client by using email and regular meetings, on site demos
+- We communicate to client by using email and regular meetings, on site demos

 ## :minidisc: Tech Stack
 MODEL VIEW CONTROLLER (MVC APPROACH)